SchnoppDog/how-to-eui64-and-privacy-extensions/eui64/README.md

 ## Back To The Security-Flaw

 Now let's get back to the security flaw I mentioned earlier in this document.
 If you payed attention you now can easily calculate the mac-address from the eui-64 interface identifier.
 You only need to reverse the steps we just did.
 Simple right?
 That's why a new standard had to be developed.
-This standard is now specified under 'IPv6 Privacy Extentions'.
-But even **with** privacy extentions enabled you might run into errors.
-If you want to know more just have a look in the readme-file for IPv6 privacy extentions.
+This standard is now specified under 'IPv6 Privacy Extensions'.
+But even **with** privacy extensions enabled you might run into errors.
+If you want to know more just have a look in the readme-file for IPv6 privacy extensions.

 ## Notes

-As mentioned in the text to create the eui-64 interface identifier you need to flip the seventh bit in the last step.
+As mentioned in the text to create the eui-64 interface identifier you need to invert the seventh bit in the last step.
 Now there are some approaches I like to discuss.
 As mentioned in the rfc-4291 for the eui-64 method the numbers `1` and `0` have different meanings.
 For `1` it's said that this address is specified as global/universal-scope whereas `0` represents the local-scope of an address.

 I know wikipedia isn't a reliable source to refer to for information, but in its entry for the eui-64 method nothing special is noted about the numbers `1` and `0` when flipping the seventh bit.